TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

   WHERE issue.project = '35e9' AND custom1 IS NULL ORDER BY num;
 ```

-which produces the expected result
+Which produces the expected result.

 | id | name | num | state | custom1 | custom2 |
 |-|-|-|-|-|-|
 | af34 | Girder needs replacing | 3 | open |

-with the query plan
+The query plan is the same as before except that each resulting row is checked against a filter condition and any rows with a non-null value for the custom field are discarded.

 ```
 Nested Loop Left Join  (cost=0.29..97.73 rows=1 width=548)